Saraholoughlin5/Milestone-Project-3/README.md

 The recipes are easy to find and view, and easy to follow.
 Users can read each recipe without logging in, however, if users do join the site (create a user profile) and log in they can then also create, edit and delete their own recipes.
 An Admin account can police the site and edit or delete any unsuitable additions.
-Users can document and edit their own recipes, visible to them on their own Profile page.
+Values include provision of user ability to document and edit their own recipes, visible to them on their own Profile page.
 The site is visually appealing to younger users, and this aims to encourage repeated use.
+As per one of the project objectives, users can use the site to create, read, edit and delete content (perform CRUD calls to the Mongo database).

 ### **Site Pages**<a name="sitepgs"></a>